dzafel/pinterest-pinner/README.md

 # PinterestPinner PHP Class

-Pinterest API is not released yet, so there is no way to programmatically create a pin.
-So here is this class for - Autoposter, Autopinner, whatever you like to call it.
+~~Pinterest API is not released yet, so there is no way to programmatically create a pin.~~ So here is this class for - Autoposter, Autopinner, whatever you like to call it.
+Please see [the official Pinterest API](https://developers.pinterest.com/docs/getting-started/introduction/) before trying this one.

 **This is an unofficial API, and likely to change and break at any moment.**